NCFOA

 I want to become an official in the NCFOA, what is the process?

 We’re always looking for new officials!
-Contact us using the link on the home page and you will be provided information on the next informational meeting.
+If you are interested in working in the City of San Francisco, contact us using the link on the home page and you will be provided information on the next informational meeting.
 At that meeting, details on our training program and how to join the NCFOA are shared.

 How much does it cost to become an official?